 When not using PMKSA caching, a PMK is created according to 12.12.2.5.2 (PMKSA key derivation with FILS authentication).
 When using PMKSA caching, a new PMKSA is not created.
 Instead, the PMKSA used for PMKSA caching remains and continues to be identified by the appropriate PMKID.
 Regardless of whether PMKSA caching is used or not, a PTKSA shall be generated with each FILS authentication exchange.

-PTKSA creation uses the KDF from 12.7.1.7.2 (Key derivation function (KDF)) to derive the following keys from the PMK: a key confirmation key (KCK), a key encryption key (KEK), and a temporal key (TK).
+PTKSA creation uses the KDF from 12.7.1.7.2 (Key derivation function (KDF)) to derive the following keys from the PMK: an integrity check key (ICK), a key encryption key (KEK), and a temporal key (TK).
 PTKSA key establishment shall immediately be followed by key confirmation per 12.12.2.6 (Key confirmation with FILS authentication).

 Instruct the editor to modify section 12.12.2.5.3 as indicated: